 Moving to Algeria

-Expats will have access to public healthcare in Algeria, but the public system is largely underfunded and it's essential that expats have comprehensive private health insurance to cover the costs of private medical care, including cover for evacuation to a nearby country with better health provision.
+Expats will have access to public healthcare in Algeria.
+However, the public system is largely underfunded.
+It's essential that expats have comprehensive private health insurance to cover the costs of private medical care, including cover for evacuation to a nearby country with better health provision.
 With an education system based on the French system and classes taught in Arabic and French, expats mostly send their children to international schools, of which there are a handful to choose from in Algiers and Oran.